-The bill H. 3215 aims to amend the South Carolina Code of Laws by adding Section 6-1-200, which mandates that local planning and permitting entities must review and make decisions on applications for building permits, certificates of occupancy, zoning variances, and appeals within forty-five calendar days of submission.
-If a decision is not rendered within this timeframe, the application is automatically deemed approved, eliminating the need for further action by the reviewing body.
+The bill H. 3215 aims to amend the South Carolina Code of Laws by adding Section 6-1-200, which mandates that local planning and permitting entities, including planning commissions, zoning boards, and building permitting entities, must review and make decisions on applications for building permits, certificates of occupancy, zoning variances, and appeals within forty-five calendar days of submission.
+If a decision is not rendered within this timeframe, the application will be automatically deemed approved, eliminating the need for further action or votes by the reviewing body.
 Additionally, if a permit is not granted, the applicant has the right to seek relief through a mandamus in circuit court.

-The bill defines key terms related to local planning and permitting entities, including "architectural review board," "local building permitting entity," and "local planning commission."
-This legislation is designed to streamline the permitting process and provide clarity on the timelines for decision-making, thereby potentially reducing delays in local government approvals for construction and development projects.
+The bill also defines key terms related to the entities involved in the permitting process, such as "architectural review board," "local building permitting entity," and "local planning commission."
+This legislation is designed to streamline the permitting process and provide clarity on the timelines and procedures for local government entities.
 The act will take effect upon approval by the Governor.

 Statutes affected: